Treide1/flow-template/README.md

 ### Experiment …

 You might notice that this is a GitHub template, not a library.
-This way, you have everything in one file to adapt config or logic.
+This way, you can change everything as you please, even internal workings.

+It is recommended to start with the [FlowTemplate_Demo1.kt](src/main/kotlin/demos/FlowTemplate_Demo1.kt).

 To experiment with the demo, some starting points might be:
 * Setting the bpm to your favorite song's bpm (See: [songbpm.com](https://songbpm.com/))
 * Changing the color palette
-* Tweaking values
+* Tweaking content values
 * Writing your own visual groups (See: `audioGroup`, `diamondGroup` and `circleGroup`)
 * Writing your own bpm-based envelopes (See: `kick` and `flash`)